-"They're totally on board with the Salvos and the cause and they just want to make a friends around them and make it fun," she said.
+"They're totally on board with the Salvos and the cause and they just want to make a difference.
+They gather their friends around them and make it fun," she said.
 "We also have some people who walk it who have lived this experience and the domestic violence journey themselves and they are so passionate to help others."

-Shire Salvos (a group from Miranda and Menai Corps, as well as the nearby Helensburgh some Big 50 walkers had Community of Hope) has just -Lauren Martin been doing the event since its secured a second property to offer transitional housing to women and children leaving violent relationships.
+Shire Salvos (a group from Miranda and Menai Corps, as well as the nearby Helensburgh Community of Hope) has just secured a second property to offer transitional housing to women and children leaving violent relationships.

-The first property opened difference.
-They gather their in 2017 and is called Samara House, which means 'protected by God'.
+The first property opened in 2017 and is called Samara House, which means 'protected by God'.
 Rebecca said after praying about the new property, Miranda Salvationists decided to name it Chara House, which means 'joy'.

-This year, more than \$20,000 was raised, but donations can still be made at salvationarmy. org.au/big50
+This year, more than \$20,000 was raised, but donations can still be made at salvationarmy. org.au/big50 - Lauren Martin